The Clear Edge

 • Tool sprawl (12 different tools, confusing for new hires)

-Created a handoff template for work crossing time zones with status, next steps, blockers, and questions.
+They created a handoff template for work crossing time zones that captured status, next steps, blockers, and questions every time.

-Every new hire gets a playbook.
-Every manager references it.
-Updated quarterly based on team feedback.
+Every new hire gets the playbook, every manager uses it as a reference, and they update it quarterly based on team feedback.

 The Results: 28 Weeks to Fully Distributed 25-Person Team